How to get your endorsement or permit: Sidecars/trikes (3-wheel)

 - If you have a valid sidecar/trike endorsement from another state

 - See Moving?
-Get WA license to learn how to get a Washington State driver license.
-To transfer your sidecar/trike endorsement when you get your Washington license, you’ll also need to bring:
+Get WA license to learn how to get a WA driver license.
+To transfer your sidecar/trike endorsement when you get your WA license, you’ll also need to bring:

 - Proof of your current sidecar/trike license or endorsement.

 - Payment for the fee.

 - If you don’t transfer your endorsement when you apply for a WA driver license, you’ll need to complete a sidecar/trike safety course or pass the knowledge and riding skills tests to get a sidecar/trike endorsement.

 - If your current out-of-state endorsement covers both motorcycle and sidecar/trike, only the motorcycle endorsement will be transferred to your new WA driver license.
 You must successfully complete a sidecar/trike safety course or pass the sidecar/trike tests to add the 3-wheel endorsement to your license.

 Sidecar/trike instruction permits

 To apply for a sidecar/trike instruction permit, you must:

 - Be at least 16 years of age.